ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 The client initialises a global storage system `store` that allows it store the tokens that are received during issuance.
 The storage system is a map of Issuer identifiers (`Issuer.id`) to arrays of stored tokens.
 We assume that the client knows the Issuer public key `pkI` ahead of time.
+In {{draft-davidson-pp-architecture}} we discuss mechanisms that the Client can use to ensure that this public key is consistent across the entire ecosystem.

 ## Issuance phase {#issuance-phase}